Photo by Cook Republic

 Chicken Method

-5. Pour some olive oil into a large frying pan to about 1cm deep.
-Heat over medium heat, then add chicken pieces in a single layer.
+- Place chunks of beef tallow (or ghee and olive oil) into a large frying pan and heat to melt.
+Oil/fat should be about 1cm deep.
+Heat over medium-high heat, then add chicken pieces in a single layer.
 Reduce heat a little, and cook chicken until brown all over, approx. 5 mins per side, taking care not to burn as the almond/coconut flour coating cooks a lot quicker than regular flour.
-If you don’t have a large frying pan, you may need to cook the chicken in a couple of batches, scraping out crumbs from pan in between and adding more oil between batches as needed.
+If you don’t have a large frying pan, you may need to cook the chicken in a couple of batches, scraping out crumbs from pan in between and adding more fat/oil between batches as needed.

 Gravy Method

-1. While chicken finishes cooking in the oven, make the gravy.
-Remove oil to a bowl to be disposed of later, and wipe out the frying pan with kitchen towels.
-Add fat or ghee and heat over medium temp.
+- While chicken finishes cooking in the oven, make the gravy.
+Wipe out the frying pan with kitchen towels so there’s no burnt bits.
+Add fat to the pan and heat over medium temp.

 Serving